opendocsg/slw-judgments-backfill/2005_SGHC_148/report.md

 solicitors.
 As such, no proof of wilful conduct is necessary to establish a breach of the Solicitors’ Accounts Rules (compare with _Cordery on Solicitors_ (LexisNexis Butterworths, 9th Ed, 2005) at para 1402).

-23     This court has also held in _Law Society of Singapore v Lim Yee Kai_ [2001] 1 SLR 721, that any failure to maintain proper accounts would be viewed seriously.
+23     This court has also held in _Law Society of Singapore v Lim Yee Kai_ <span class="citation">[2001] 1 SLR 721</span>, that any failure to maintain proper accounts would be viewed seriously.
 L P Thean JA stated at [17] that:

  Where the rules relating to accounts are breached, disciplinary action is warranted under s 71(3) or s 83(2)(j) of the Act. ...
 [S]uch contravention of the rules by the respondent amounted to grossly improper conduct in the discharge of his professional duty.